bsherin/tactic/docs/Main-interface.rst

 make all hidden columns reappear.
 Hidden columns are also available to tiles.

+You can also reorder columns by clicking in the header and dragging left or right.

 Use the :guilabel:`Project` menu to save the current state of a project.
 You can also export the data table in a few different ways: (1) you can export it as a data collection back to your library, (2) you can export the